 “I broke up with my first client one month in.
 This was heartbreaking because my mentor had passed down a client of her own to me.
 I feared disappointing her (spoiler: I didn’t).
 But I knew right away they didn’t fit the direction Sol Studio was headed.
 While that ‘no’ was hard, it was how I started to practice the no-muscle that I use almost daily.

 “My best advice is learning to say no and say it often—to clients that don’t serve you, to services that don’t make you happy, to networking events that drain you, and to investments that don’t move the needle in your business.
 Saying no often opens a door for something better and, for me, it led to my first dream client whom I’m with to this day.”

 This guidance may fly in the face of popular wisdom for small business owners just starting out: Take all the work you can get until you have enough lined up to say no. Turning down a client or a project that doesn’t seem like a good fit with the work you want to do may seem foolish, but, as Samuel’s experience indicates, it can also clear a pathway to bigger, better and more appropriate projects for your business.

 Branding Quickie #2: Start with Low Stakes

-Her venture began when she and a friend travelled extensively as they finished college.
-In their adventures, they noticed that they were often in the company of “exploitative, disrespectful” fellow travellers.
+Her venture began when she and a friend traveled extensively as they finished college.
+In their adventures, they noticed that they were often in the company of “exploitative, disrespectful” fellow travelers.
 They decided to start a travel blog that educates others about being a considerate tourist.

 Her first post was focused on Cuba.
 “I knew everyone and their mother was going to ask me how I got to Cuba as an American… so I wrote about it and how not to be a basic bitch while you’re at it,” she wrote.